Admin-7/Mr-Robot-techniques/Signing-git-commits-using-GPG-keys.md

 1. Take a look, using `ls -a`, in your git directory.
 You will see the [[hidden directory]] `.git`.
 If you do a quick `ls .git`, you'll also see a file called `config`.
 This is the file that will be edited when you use the command `git config`.
 This config file is specific to this project.

 > :bulb:🔰 Most guides will tell you to use the command `git config` with the `--global` option.
 This is supposed to simplify your use, but this means that everything you do with `git` on your current computer user account will be signed using this key, which includes the information associated with that key, which is a potential opsec risk if you're trying to keep one GitHub account relatively separate from another.
-Like you probably don't want to use your anti-cop GitHub with your work GitHub, unless your boss is down. :black_flag:
+Like you probably don't want to use your anti-cop GPG key info with your work GPG key info, unless your boss is down. :black_flag:

 1. To assign your new GPG key to this git project, first find the long "name" for that key.
 Use the command: